huggingface/accelerate/README.md

 An example can be found in [this notebook](https://github.com/huggingface/notebooks/blob/master/examples/accelerate/simple_nlp_example.ipynb). [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/huggingface/notebooks/blob/master/examples/accelerate/simple_nlp_example.ipynb)

-Note that this launcher does not work in Jupyter Notebook on a machine with multiple GPUs (yet).
-This feature will be released in a later version.

 ## Why should I use 🤗 Accelerate?

 You should use 🤗 Accelerate when you want to easily run your training scripts in a distributed environment without having to renounce full control over your training loop.
 This is not a high-level framework above PyTorch, just a thin wrapper so you don't have to learn a new library, In fact the whole API of 🤗 Accelerate is in one class, the `Accelerator` object.